Company Name Material Name Biomimicry Category HQ (Country) Year Founded Founders About Company Website

 Polybion Celium® Leather/Exotic Skins Microbe-derived MEX 2015 Alexis Gómez-Ortigoza, Axel Gómez-Ortigoza, Bárbara González Rolón.

-Polybion is a Mexican-based company that uses waste as raw material and bacterial cellulose-based to produce next-gen leather thus driving the circular economy and increasing sustainability.
+Polybion is a Mexican-based company that uses waste as a raw material to create bacterial cellulose-based next-gen leather, thus driving the circular economy and increasing sustainability.
 The company’s material called Celium® is a vegan and organic next-gen leather composed of bacterial cellulose, that can be customized by color, graining, embossing, and it is water-resistant.

 https://www.polybion.bio/